 Our team is made up of:

 - Physiatrist – A physiatrist is a physician who specializes in physical medicine and rehabilitation and provides the medical direction for the program.
-Your primary physician will direct your care.

 - Case Managers – A case manager coordinates a patient’s rehabilitation program and provides counseling to help families cope.
 A case manager also develops a plan for smooth discharge and re-entry into the community.